 - Smurfette Principle: She is the only female 5th Zen god.

-- Tomboyish Ponytail: In every appearance she makes in a flashback, she has long hair tied into a ponytail.
+- Tomboyish Ponytail: In nearly every appearance she makes in a flashback, she has long hair tied into a ponytail.

 Jurisdiction: Unknown, Source Attribute: Wind